CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 Like nearly all large-scale compute system, users of both CHTC's High Throughput Computing and High Performance systems prepare their computational work and submit them as tasks called "jobs" to run on execution points.
 <br>
    <br>
 High Throughput Computing systems specialize in running many small, independent jobs (< ~20 CPUs/job).
-On the other hand, High Performance Computing systems speicalize in running a few, very large jobs (~30+ CPUs/job).
+On the other hand, High Performance Computing systems speicalize in running a few, very large jobs that run on more than one node (~30+ CPUs/job).
 <br>
    <br>
 It is best to keep this distinction in mind when setting up your jobs.
 On the HTC system, smaller jobs (i.e., those requesting smaller amounts of CPU, memory, and disk resources per job) are easier to find a slot to run on.
 This means that users will notice they will have jobs start quicker and will have more running simultanioutsly.
 It is almost always beneficial to break up your analysis pipeline into smaller pieces to take advantage of getting more jobs up and running, quicker.